alkihis/twitter-archive-reader/README.md

 > Read data from classic Twitter archive and GDPR archive

-This module helps to read data from Twitter archives.
+Explore easily tweets, direct messages, medias and more from Twitter archives.

 ## Features